-· f this is now out of scope with the imped Summary of issues raised Submitters' suggested remedies Drafting committee (DC) response Action Item The definition of 'financial hardship' is narrow and should be broadened so there is no ambiguity.
+npeding introduction of a FH Standard.
+Action Itom Summary of issues raised The definition of 'financial hardship' is narrow and should be broadened so there is no ambiguity.
 ACMA is aware that telcos offer 'financial assistance' but see this as sitting outside of the TCP Code definition, which we consider unsatisfactory.
-Incidence and persistence of financial difficulties with telco services.
+Incidence and persistence of financial difficulties with telco somicor Submitters' suggested remedies Drafting committee (DC) response (out of scope) Agree.
+Will provide input as part of ACMA FH Std development process.
+Std development process.
+Action Item DC to provide definitional input a part of FH Std development process. services.
 Those in FH saw telco services as the lowest priority to pay first if there were multiple bills to pay at the same time.
 Telco bills are likely to be an ongoing concern.
 ACMA report 2.4 million consumers who were concerned about paying (any) bills.
-This was then compared to industry figures on FH customers, with reports about 4,388 residential FH customers. (out of scope) Agree.
-Will provide input as part of ACMA FH Std development process.
-Formal hardship arrangements and financial hardship assistance are different - so this is likely at least partly a definitional issue.
+This was then compared to industry figures on FH customers, with reports about 4,388 residential FH customers. so this is likely at least partly a definitional issue.
 RE definitions, the quoted stats compare apples to oranges.
 The 4,388 refers to those in formal FH arrangements.
 It does not capture the numerous customers given informal financial hardship assistance - for example, plan changes, credits, 'stay connected' plans - none of which require the customer to provide evidence of hardship.
 If these numbers are included, the number of customers getting financial hardship help, will be significantly bigger. (no numbers are recorded, but likely in the hundreds of thousands).
-DC to provide definitional input as part of FH Std development process.
 Definition of Financial Hardship Does not include low income as a cause of hardship.
 The benefits currently afforded to consumers in FH including low-cost options, payment plans, and shaping, Scope of Code changed with FH Std announcement.
 But DC will consider whether 'low income' can be better accommodated in other chapters of Code - e.g., is selling & credit check requirements (outside of FH Std).
 DC to consider whether low income can be accommodated in other chapters (that are outside of